cheptsov/english-learner-kit/README.md

 ## Roadmap

-- Add/remove the word to the favorites
+- Switch to the Collins Dictionary API
-- Show if the word is in favorites